nicholaschenai/agi-potential-notes/README.md

     - Memory stream: comprehensive log of observations, reflections and plans
     - From observation, architecture retrieves relevant memories to determine an action
     - Retrieved memories also used to form long term plans and higher level reflections, entered into memory stream
-    - In code: spatial and associative memory modules
+    - In code: `persona/memory_structures`
+        - Associative
+            - ConceptNode to handle event, chat and thought. subj, predicate, object
+        - Scratch
             - some hyperparams, eg in perception, need to specify vision radius, attention bandwith, retention.
+        - Spatial
+            - About getting accessible areas, game objects
         - a lot of hard coded rules.
 I wonder if these can be learnt?
-    - Main loop in `persona.py`, `.move()` method:
+    - Main loop in `persona.py`, `.move()` method.
+Details in `persona/cognitive_modules`:
         - Perceive
+            - sequential memory triplet
+            - if new event (observation)
+                - poignancy (ask LM to rate importance)
         - Retrieve
+            - related events n thoughts with same keyword
         - Plan
-        - Reflect
+            - make plans via LM and personal traits
+            - `new_retrieve(importance, relevance, recency)` with focal points on persona's plan, use it n LM to revise plan
+            - after revision, plan is a thought on its own
+            - then get action, use affordances (accessible areas), ask GPT which to go
+            - if there was new observation, decide a random one, then use LM to decide if should react
+                - this then adjusts the current action n schedule n decomposes it
+        - if reflection trigger, `run_reflect` (under `reflect.py`)
+            - generate focal points via LM on the recent accessed thoughts and events, centered on subjects
+            - `new_retrieve` based on these focal points
+            - from these statements, use LM to genereate insights and evidence
+            - each of them r stored as thoughts with poignancy
         - Execute
 - Memory Retrieval: Scored based on recency, importance and relevance
 - Reflection: Triggered when sum of importance for the latest events exceeds a thr.